jasonsamuels/jasonsamuels.github.io/_posts/2017-10-05-class-notes-wk5-f17.md

 ## Notes from Strategic Human Resources Management

-This week's Strategic Human Resources Class was my favorite of the semester so far.
+This week's SHRM class was my favorite of the semester so far.
 There was a phenomenal guest speaker who told us an exceptional story about how living up to the values of their organizational culture got them through a very difficult time, and how that experience strengthened the organization going forward.
 Then the class had a great discussion, inspired and informed by the story we had just heard.

 ### Guest speaker on organizational culture